Saint Michael the Archangel, patron saint of Camiling, Tarlac.

 cows, chickens, dogs, and cats around.
 And you don’t have to buy for your

-vegetables because you just pick them up at the backyards.
 I am not sure what this is, but this frog can walk (not jump) on four feet (just like a dog), can climb a corner of a wall (not exactly what the lizards do, but it can climb the wall!) and is only the size of a calamansi fruit.
 The fruits in the picture are not oranges but calamansi.
 Anyone out there who knows about this creature?
 (Photo taken in our place in Camiling.)

 After some afternoon snacks, we took a